We’re giving you more time to trade the stocks you love.

 Reasons to Trade the Extended-Hours Session

 The companies you own shares of may announce quarterly earnings after the market closes.
 Depending on the outcome, the stock’s price can move much more than it would during the regular-hours session.
-With extended-hours trading you can capture these opportunities as they happen.
+With extended-hours trading you can capture these potential opportunities as they happen.

 Activity in Foreign Markets

 Foreign markets—such as Asian or European markets—can influence prices on U.S. markets.
-Activity on these markets happens outside core US market hours, and extended-hours trading allows you to capture opportunities around these events.
+Activity on these markets happens outside core US market hours, and extended-hours trading allows you to capture potential opportunities around these events.

 Order Types During the Extended-Hours Session